For providers offering residential superfast broadband services (30Mbps or above).

 Entrants must be an ISP offering broadband connections of 30 Mbps or above to residential consumers.

 The judging process is formed of two stages: a period technical testing which will determine the shortlist and then a written entry form used by the judging panel to determine the winner.

 Broadband entrants are required to undergo a period of technical testing from 1st February 2020 to 31st March 2020.
 The technical testing (facilitated by thinkbroadband) involves entrants’ customers performing a number of tests using the thinkbroadband testing tool (accessible on any browser and many devices).
 The best performing entrants will form a finalist shortlist.

 Entrants must also submit a written entry form based on the below judging criteria to determine a winner from the shortlisted finalists.
-The deadline for submission was 27th March 2020.
+The deadline for submission is 27th March 2020.

 - Price and value for money